top of page

 Big data's role in modern healthcare is significant.
 By analyzing extensive health data, researchers can identify trends among patient populations.
 For example, healthcare providers can predict influenza outbreaks by analyzing search engine queries related to flu symptoms.

 The insights gained from big data are driving innovation in healthcare delivery.
-In a study, hospitals using predictive analytics saw a 10% reduction in readmission rates, underscoring the importance of informed decision-making in treatment strategies.
+In a study, hospitals using predictive analytics saw a 10% reduction in readmission rates.
+This underscores the importance of informed decision-making in treatment strategies.

 Robotics in Surgery